 - Appeal filed with MarinTrust Secretariat.
-The IP fishery or other stakeholder files a notice of appeal within 30 calendar days of the IP process outcome. - Initial review: a majority of the MarinTrust IP Application Committee reviews the appeal and makes a recommendation within 30 calendar days of receiving the appeal. - If the MarinTrust IP Application Committee does not agree with the appeal, the MarinTrust GBC will convene.
-Both the raiser of the appeal and a representative of the Application Committee will attend the GBC meeting to present information. - The decision of the MarinTrust Governance Board will be final. - Decision communicated: the reviewer communicates the final decision back to the party requesting appeal.
+The FIP or other stakeholder files a notice of appeal within 30 calendar days of the IP process outcome. - Initial review: a majority of the MarinTrust IPAC reviews the appeal and makes a recommendation within 30 calendar days of receiving the appeal. - If the MarinTrust IPAC does not agree with the appeal, the MarinTrust GBC will convene.
+Both the raiser of the appeal and a representative of the IPAC will attend the GBC meeting to present information.
+The decision of the MarinTrust GBC will be final.

+Decision communicated: the reviewer communicates the final decision back to the party requesting appeal.
 The communication will not be public, though the outcomes of the appeal decision will be made public if they affect the IP status of the fishery.

-6. Glossary
+9.0 Glossary